Sokolka (Poland) (AFP) -

 'Our forces used tear gas to quell the migrants' aggression.'

-'The main thing now is to protect our country and our people, and not to allow clashes,' he added, according to state news agency Belta.
+'The main thing now is to protect our country and our people, and not to allow clashes,' he told a government meeting, according to state news agency Belta.

 'We were of the united opinion that nobody needs escalation -- not the EU, or Belarus,' he said.